Skip to Content

 Traits of a typical fraudster

-In addition to observed behavioral red flags, the ACFE 2022 Report also analyzed the traits of fraudsters.
+In addition to observed behavioral red flags, the ACFE 2024 report also analyzed the traits of fraudsters.
 Those traits include:

-Organizations both large and small face threats of loss related to occupational fraud; it’s been going on for decades, and there’s little reason to think it will go away.
-All companies should remain aware of the behavioral red flags.
+Organizations both large and small face threats of loss related to occupational fraud, and all companies should remain aware of the behavioral red flags.
 Remember: the most effective fraud prevention programs incorporate knowing who and what to look for, always being on the lookout for telltale signs, digging deeper to gather the facts when fraudulent activity is suspected, and taking swift action when fraud is detected.

 Related Thinking